Weller brothers: Further developments

-However, the industry was short-lived in general due to depletions of local whale stocks and dwindling catches, and especially southern right whales (Tohorā) became commercially extinct and were at one point thought being completely lost from Aotearoa.
-Still, the Otakou station was most notable for being the earliest in the region, the longest-operating in southern South Island, the biggest and the most productive in the nation, and its social and economic impacts on local communities.
-The last station in Otago was closed in around 1848, and the whalers ventured to the West Coast and the Fiordland to seek after the remnants of the whales.
-The station at Pātītī Point in Timaru may have lasted into 1860s.
+However, the industry was short-lived in general due to depletions of local whale stocks and dwindling catches.
+Still, Ōtākou was the most notable station for being the earliest in the region, the longest-operating in southern South Island, the biggest and the most productive in the nation, and for its social and economic impacts on local communities.
+The last station in Otago was closed about 1848, when the whalers ventured to the West Coast and the Fiordland to seek after the remnants of the whales.
+The station at Pātītī Point in Timaru may have lasted into the 1860s.

 Sudden decline in whales saw Edward's exit at the end of 1840 followed by the firm's bankruptcy, as the last season produced only 10 tons of oils.
-The brothers engaged in land purchases across the country, which amounted to nearly 3 e6acre by 1840.
-He and George lived out their lives in New South Wales.
-The management of Otakou whaling operations was taken over in 1840 by Charles Schultze (1818–1879), who had married the Weller brothers' sister Ann Weller, and an employee, Octavius Harwood (1816–1900) who became the name origin of Harwood.
+The brothers purchased land across the country, owning nearly 3 e6acre by 1840.
+Edward and George lived out their lives in New South Wales.
+The management of the Ōtākou whaling operations was taken over in 1840 by Charles Schultze (1818–1879), who had married the Weller brothers' sister Ann Weller, along with an employee, Octavius Harwood (1816–1900) who became the name origin of Harwood.

-Joseph Brooks was the first of the three to die from tuberculosis (1835 in Otago), and Edward shipped his remains to Sydney in a puncheon of rum.
+In 1835 Joseph Brooks was the first of the three to die, of tuberculosis in Otago; Edward shipped his remains to Sydney in a puncheon of rum.
 George and Edward eventually settled at Maitland, New South Wales, and died there in 1849 and 1893 respectively due to a stroke and a flood.

+Local whale populations had collapsed, and especially southern right whales (Tohorā) became commercially extinct.
+They were at one point thought being completely lost from Aotearoa, until the opportunistic detection of a breeding ground at the subantarctic Auckland Islands in 1980.
+While whale populations show some recoveries, right whales have not re-established traditional calving grounds on the mainland coasts, including former whaling grounds such as Otago and Akaroa Harbours and the Kapiti Coast, presumably due to the loss of migratory knowledges after decimations.